Chicken Fajita Ring, Low Carb, THM and Gluten Free

 The recipe starts by making the filling for the ring with just a few simple ingredients.
 You will need cooked shredded chicken, chopped onions and peppers, sour cream and cheddar cheese.

-To begin I pulled out a 12 ounces of that shredded chicken breast and let it thaw.
+To begin I pulled out 12 ounces of that shredded chicken breast and let it thaw.
 While the chicken thawed I cooked my frozen onions and peppers in a skillet until they were just starting to get tender.
-Don’t over cook the onions and peppers until they are mushy.
+Don’t overcook the onions and peppers until they are mushy.
 Remember they will cook more while the ring bakes in the oven.

 Once your chicken and peppers are ready just add them both to a medium-sized bowl.
-Next add in your seasonings, sour cream and the cheddar cheese.
-Stir the mixture until it is all combined.
+Next add in your seasonings, sour cream, and the cheddar cheese.
+Stir the mixture until mixed well.
 I suggest tasting the mixture at this point and then adjusting seasoning if you need to add salt.

 Preparing the Dough

 Just like the recipes for the Taco Ring and my Sausage and Cream Cheese Pinwheels I use the mozzarella cheese dough.
 I am sure you are familiar with it.
 If not you can find the original recipe and where it began here.

 This dough is a great vehicle for savory and sweet recipes.
 Don’t be afraid to use it in different ways.
 With a few adjustments, it will open endless possibilities for your recipes.

 To make the dough you add your shredded mozzarella and the cream cheese to a microwave safe bowl.
 Microwave the cheese for short intervals of 30 seconds.
 After every 30 seconds take the cheese out and stir it.
 You want the cheese to melt enough so the cream cheese will mix in completely.